Mites on dogs: Vet's guide to symptoms and treatment

 Can I catch mites from my dog?

 The zoonotic (animal to human) transmission potential of mites depends on which mite your dog is infected with.
+Demodicosis is not contagious to humans.
+We have our own species of demodex mite but we cannot become infected with canine demodex mites.

 Scabies, in contrast, is a zoonotic parasite.
-This means that you can become infected with scabies through contact with an infected dog.
+You can become infected with scabies through contact with an infected dog.
 Fortunately, the scabies mites that live on dogs do not survive on humans for very long.
 (We have our own human-specific scabies mite that causes human scabies infections.)
-Dog scabies can trigger intense itching in people, but this is often short-lived and will resolve within a number of days.
-Canine scabies does not typically cause long-lasting infections in humans like it does in dogs.

 When to see a vet

-Your veterinarian will begin by asking you a number of questions, in order to gain an understanding of your dog’s history.
-Next, they will perform a thorough physical examination, including a detailed evaluation of your dog’s skin.
+If you suspect that your dog may have mites (or any other skin condition), schedule an appointment with your veterinarian.
+You will be asked a number of questions in order to gain an understanding of your dog’s history.
+Your vet will also perform a thorough physical examination, including a detailed evaluation of your dog’s skin.
 Based on your dog’s history and clinical appearance, the veterinarian will recommend appropriate diagnostic tests to determine the cause of your dog’s skin issues.

 Demodicosis is usually easy to diagnose using a test called a skin scrape.
-In this test, your veterinarian obtains samples from the deep layers of the skin and examines them under the microscope.
+In this test, your vet obtains samples from the deep layers of the skin and examines them under the microscope.
 Seeing demodex mites on the skin scrape confirms a diagnosis of demodicosis.

 A superficial (shallow) skin scrape may be beneficial in diagnosing scabies, but sarcoptes mites are not always easy to find.
 In some cases, repeated skin scrapes may fail to find mites in dogs infected with scabies.
 Therefore, scabies is often diagnosed based on clinical appearance and response to appropriate treatment.